jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 - **Ciphertext**: altered form of a plaintext message so as to be unreadable for anyone expect the intended recipients (it's a secret)
 - **Cleartext**: any information that is unencrypted, although it might be in an encoded form that is not easily human-readable (such as base64 encoding)
 - **Cloud Controls Matrix (CCM)**: Cloud Security Alliance (CSA) framework designed to provide security principles to guide cloud vendors and assist prospective cloud customers in assessing the risks of cloud usage
+- **Cloud Security Posture Management (CSPM)**: identifies and remediates risk by automating visibility, uninterrupted monitoring, threat detection, and remediation workflows searching for misconfigurations across cloud environments and infrastructure such as Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS); these tools can also perform incident response, remediation recommendations, and compliance monitoring
 - **Code**: cryptographic systems of symbols that operate on words or phrases and are sometimes secret, but don't always provide confidentiality
 - **Collision**: occurs when a hash function generates the same output for different inputs
 - **Cryptanalysis**: study of techniques for attempting to defeat cryptographic methods and generally information security services; Cryptanalysis is the process of transforming or decoding communications from non-readable to readable format without having access to the real key; two major types of cryptanalysis: cryptanalytic attacks, and cryptographic attacks